MSc Global Operations and Supply Chain Management

 Bristol has an excellent reputation with employers worldwide, and our graduates are in demand.
 Bristol graduates are the fourth most targeted by top UK employers (High Fliers Report 2023), and we are one of the top 50 universities in the world for graduate employability (QS Graduate Employability Rankings 2022).

 Graduates will suit a range of careers across sectors such as manufacturing, retail, e-commerce, international transportation and third-party logistics firms.

 We also anticipate our graduates will join consultancy firms and software developers in areas such as distribution network planning, transportation and purchasing.
 Typical roles include supply chain analyst, operations strategist, junior management consultant, logistics planner, project manager, production planner, inventory manager and purchasing manager.

-Our postgraduate students are given opportunities to engage with industry, increase their professional networks and develop their professional skills and experience whilst they are studying.
-Find out more about the options available for this programme on the Professional Liaison Network webpages.
+Our postgraduate students are given opportunities to engage with industry, increase their professional networks and develop their professional skills and experience while studying.
+Find out more about the options available for this programme on the Professional Liaison Network web pages.